MOTOR VEHICLE SAFETY

 A student on a paid graduate appointment who drives in the capacity of his or her appointment is considered to be an employee for purposes of this policy.

 A student volunteering her or his time to assist a WSU department in the conduct of University activities is considered to be a volunteer for the purposes of this policy.

 NOTE: State law prohibits individuals under 18 years of age from performing jobs requiring motor vehicle operation.
 (WAC 296-125-030(2))

-In addition to all of the requirements listed above and below, the department must submit written authorization to the Motor Pool for a volunteer to drive Motor Pool vehicles.
+In addition to all of the requirements listed above and below, the department must submit written authorization to Motor Pool for a volunteer to drive Motor Pool vehicles.

 Requirements of the driving safety program for specified drivers apply only to University drivers who meet the high mileage driving criteria or are involved in frequent accidents due to alleged driver error as described below.

-Department managers, supervisors, or assigned personnel are required to notify Risk Management when drivers meet the following criteria:
+Department managers, supervisors, or assigned personnel are required to notify Risk Management Services when drivers meet the following criteria: